adelynliu/Credit-line-Increase-project/README.md

 ### Unexpected Results

 * When it comes to results about the variable importance, pay_0 shows remarkable output compared to other variables.
-Hence, if there is an error or missing value in pay_0, we are likely to have unexpected results that we cannot predict.
+Hence, if there is an error or missing value in pay_0,we are likely to have unexpected results that we cannot predict.